-There are currently more than 55,000 plugins in the WordPress directory with loads of features and benefits for WordPress websites.
-These serve a wide range of purposes from Search Engine Optimization to security and more.
+There are currently more than 55,000 plugins in the WordPress directory with loads of features & benefits for WordPress websites.
+These serve a wide range of purposes from Search Engine Optimization to security & more.

-While you may be tempted to take on the WordPress website building process by yourself, it would most likely require a bit or in some cases, extensive knowledge of web development.
+While you may be tempted to take on the WordPress website building process. it would most likely require a bit or in some cases, extensive knowledge of web development.
 Even in cases where this demand might be minimal, it could take you like forever to get a grip on how to piece the most basic parts together.

-You’ll have to decide whether all of these time and commitment are really worth it for you though.
+You’ll have to decide whether all of this time & commitment are really worth it for you though.

 But in most cases, you’ll be better off hiring a professional website designer to handle the process, regardless of whether you eventually go for WordPress, Wix, or Squarespace.

 Need to design highly-converting websites for your business?

 You can leverage our expertise & experience at the Black Tusk Web to help you build a website that’s fitting for your brand.
 Contact us to get started today?

 Ecommerce: Selling Products and Services Online for the New World

 Ecommerce has always been touted as the future of retail, and for obvious reasons

 While it tends to make more products and service options available to consumers, it also comes with a certain level of convenience and could help both buyers and sellers save big on time and money.
 Ecommerce retail raked in $3.5 trillion in sales in 2019 and this is expected to see close to 100% growth by 2023.